ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is the way to get started with AWS with a website or backend process.
 Like Cloud Formation, you don't pay to use the tool BUT you do pay for the resources it provisions.
 In fact, Beanstalk is CloudFormation... except with a thin layer of goo on top.

 EB is appropriate to use when creating quick applications including prototypes that require minimal control and flexibility to power the application.
 EB is not appropriate when there are lots of additional dependency software and the existing application that does not fit into the EB model.
-EB supports Web Server Environment Tiers and Working Environments as well with a SQS queue between the tiers.
+EB supports Web Server Environments and Worker Environments as well with a SQS queue between the tiers.
 These are simplified environments yet look quite functional for small to medium sized systems and up to 75 applications and 1,000 application versions can be created.

 # Applications